dgradecak/alfresco-mvc/README.md

 Some issues while using CMIS were spotted if the services are wired via @ComponentScan therefore for now it is recommended to use the xml config in order to declare the services scanning only.
 There is a spring proxy limitation (spring 3.2.x) in order to use @Autowired on constructors, therefore @Autowired for now should be used on fields

-alfresco-mvc QUERY TEMPLATE
+Alfresco-MVC QUERY TEMPLATE
-=
+===
 Inspired by spring's jdbc/rest templates this is a very useful way of writing alfresco lucene/solr queries (not canned queries).
-Has a dependencies on Srring Data Commons
+Has a dependencies on Srring Data Commons.
+The QueryTemplate class is thread safe and it is advised to use it as singleton.

 ```
 new Query().type(Qname).or().property(Qname).and(...)...